...

 Ek Balam

-The Ek Balam ruins are another option for those looking to be able to climb the pyramids.
+The Ek Balam ruins are another option for those looking to be able to climb the Mexico Mayan Ruins.
 Like Coba, these ruins are hidden in a jungle setting, and they’re not too far from Chichen Itza and Coba.
 You can choose a tour like this one, that pairs the Ek Balam ruins with other close-by ruins so that you can see more.

 There are several temples, two palaces and a large pyramid that you will see at this ruins site.
 The highest ruins here are 95 feet tall, and you can climb all the way to the top.
 Another benefit is that the Ek Balam ruins are much less crowded than many of the other ruins, allowing you to explore in peace.
 The Xcanche cenote is located right next to the Ek Balam ruins, making it easy to do both.